The SWRB has two roles in social work education:

 Annual education reports

 The SWRB compiles a report at the end of each academic year that provides information on student numbers and demographics, as well as field education activities.
-You can find copies of recent reports below.
+You can find copies of recent reports by following the link below.